 This article will explain the factors affecting RAM performance and help you decide which of the two configurations may work best for your needs.
 Read on for an in-depth explanation of everything RAM-related.

-Are 4 Sticks of RAM Better Than 2?
+Is 4 Sticks of RAM Slower Than 2?

 As with so much else in life, it depends.
 Are your motherboard and processor quad-channel capable?
 Do the frequency and timing of the four RAM sticks match perfectly?